michhar/michhar.github.io/docs/convolutional-in-layers-and-sequences.md

 tags: [python, deep-learning, tensorflow, cntk, keras, pytorch]
 ---

-**tl;dr**:  Un-confusing the naming of current classes and APIs for deep learning frameworks, plus a nice convolutional neural network defined in four deep learning frameworks.
+**tl;dr**:  Un-confusing ConvNets and the naming of current classes or APIs for four deep learning frameworks with code examples.

 **Posted:**  2018-05-12